Nebula-Mechanica/Anti-AutoTranslation-List/README.md

 # Anti-AutoTranslation-List
-List for uBlock (and possibly other adblockers), containing auto-translated site clones of StackOverflow and other services.
+List for uBlock Origin (and possibly other adblockers), containing auto-translated site clones of StackOverflow and other services.
 Also, rules could be imported into some search filtering extension (at least [this](https://addons.mozilla.org/ru/firefox/addon/personal-blocklist/) works).

 Add this link (better **with** "?" symbol to avoid caching issues) to your filter list: